2020-08-29

 Without Jordis who will presumably need a few more hours of rest after her last night's happy reunion with Hreinn, we have a bath and then take a walk around town.
 So early in the morning, Fortune's traders will surely be still sleeping.
 We'd better not disturb them.
 I need Uthor as rested as possible, because I'm going to try and talk nicely to him first.

-Strolling past the Shrine of Talos, I decide to step in to take a look, lest there are some thalmor agents preying on unsuspecting worshippers, or maybe even someone interesting to talk to.
+Strolling past the Shrine of Talos, I decide to step in to take a look, in case there are some thalmor agents preying on unsuspecting worshippers, or maybe even someone interesting to talk to.

 No, there are no people in there, but we do find a folded sheet of paper someone must have dropped or maybe even left here deliberately.
 It contains a cryptic message.
 Something about the sins of the past and Peryite, a daedra.
 Jenassa believes to remember there's a shrine of Peryite west of Karthwasten.
 Maybe we'll go and take a look someday.